-To make sure that the Police Interceptor meets the rigors of police usage, the Police Interceptor runs through twice as many cycles of Ford's standard vehicle durability tests.
+The Police Interceptor vehicle is put through twice as many cycles of Ford's standard vehicle durability tests to make sure it meets the rigors of police usage.
 This vehicle testing is in addition to substantial component durability testing.
-This extra testing for the Police Interceptor certifies to Ford that the entire vehicle is "heavy-duty" and suitable for police usage.
+This extra testing for the Police Interceptor certifies to Ford the entire vehicle is "heavy-duty" and suitable for police usage.